appfair/App/docs/index.md

 ## Straight from the Makers

 The apps you get through the App Fair come straight from their creators, with no intermediaries.
-They benefit from the full protection of macOS's built-in security features like Gatekeeper & XProtect, while at the same time remaining unconstrained by many of the restrictions that can hobble apps installed through other channels.
+They may be free applications, or they may be commercial software with their own licensing and purchase mechanisms.
+They all benefit from the full protection of macOS's built-in security features like _Gatekeeper_ and _XProtect_, while at the same time remaining unconstrained by many of the restrictions that can hobble apps installed through other channels.

+## Free and Fair

+Every line of code in the App Fair.app itself is open-source, released under the GNU AGPL license, and available to browse feely on [GitHub](https://github.com/App-Fair/App.git).
+The build process is completely transparent and verified by [appfair.net reproducible builds](https://www.appfair.net/#what-are-reproducible-builds).

 <!-- App Fair.app has access to catalogs from: